ProgrammingIncluded/TiddlerToHTML/README.md

 ```

 ## Remarks
-Currently the project does not have very thorough parsing.
+Currently the project does not have very thorough error
+message or prevention.
+Works well if you verify .tid thru
+tiddly wiki interface first.

 The project was designed for easy, quick, and dirty solution
 for an internal project.
 Mass majority .tid files are markdown.
+So you can use pre-existing markdown converters if you require
+a more thorough and error proof solution.

 The metadata on each .tid file is appended at the beginning
 of each HTML file.
 You can use it to parse metadata or